 • In this webinar, hosted by NCEE in collaboration with OECD, education experts discuss the 2022 PISA Mathematics results and their implications for U.S. education.

-• Korea’s academic prowess represents a remarkable achievement for a country that essentially built a brand-new education system at the end of the 20th century.
+• Korea has been a top-performer on every PISA test since 2000.
+The country’s academic achievement is remarkable for a country that essentially built a brand-new education system in the second half of the 20th century.

-• Canada turned in one of the strongest records of student achievement in the world when PISA was first administered in 2000, and has remained a top performer in more recent iterations of PISA.
+• Canada had one of the strongest performances when PISA was first administered in 2000 and has remained a top performer since.
+It is notable for the equity of this performance and its decentralized education system.

 • As the summer months come to a close, CIEB spoke to members of our International Advisory Board to find out what issues are front of mind for them in today’s ever-evolving world of work and its impact on education.